"Businesses that fail to plan are planning to fail!"

 * for profit

-What form of structure you choose will be determined by many things and they should be discussed prior to ever meeting with an Attorney or CPA.
+What form of structure you choose will be determined by many things and they should be discussed prior to ever meeting with attorney or CPA.
 For example:

 - What protection do you want from being sued?